 Community Involvement

-Develops partnerships with business and industry and postsecondary institutions and apprenticeship programs to extend and enrich the learning opportunities available to students.
+Develops partnerships with business and industry, postsecondary institutions, and apprenticeship programs to extend and enrich the learning opportunities available to students.

 Makes appropriate use of the general advisory committee to continually improve vocational technical education programs and incorporate current workplace skills.